 Double Tube Systems Requirements

 Double Tube Systems do not require a sealing system and pressure head, unlike the less powerful Single Tube System.
-The DTS system can be used on conventional machine tools such as lathes, horizontal boring mills and machining centers which have suitable feed mechanisms, rigidity, and our self-contained coolant system.
-The DTS has more applications than it’s single tube counterpart.
+The DTS system can be used on conventional machine tools such as lathes, horizontal boring mills, and machining centers.
+These have suitable feed mechanisms, rigidity, and our self-contained coolant system.
+The DTS has more applications than its single tube counterpart.